swesoc/HandWrittenDigitRecognitionMINST/README.md

-Run the training script or notebook:
+Run the training script:

 python train.py

-or open the Jupyter Notebook.
+Note: Running the training script will create 4 models and 4 data files in the models